e1eish/Pong/README.md

 # Overview

 This is a recreation of the game Pong in Unity.
-Use {...} to move the paddles and keep the ball from hitting your side of the screen.
+Use w and d or the arrow keys to move your paddle (on the left) and keep the ball from hitting your side of the screen.
+Get the ball past the computer's paddle on the right side to score.

 This project was meant to help learn Unity and get into working with game engines.